richie0866/Rostruct/README.md

 How does Rostruct build instances?

 <img src="img/example-vscode-and-roblox.png" align="right"
-     alt="Size Limit logo by Anton Lovchikov" height="300">
+     alt="Rostruct Build Example" height="300">

 * Rostruct builds instances following a [file conversion model](https://richie0866.github.io/Rostruct).
 Files compatible with Rostruct (`lua`, `json`, `rbxm`, etc.) are converted to Roblox instances.

 What does deploying a project do?

 * Projects can be deployed or required.
 If you deployed the project, Rostruct executes every `LocalScript` in the instance tree.
-* If you required the project, and the project results in a `ModuleScript`, it requires the module and stores the result.
+* If you required the project, and the project results in a `ModuleScript` (as seen in the image), it requires the module and stores the result.

 Every script has preset `script` and `require` variables to closely mirror a Rojo & Roblox Studio workflow.
 This way, scripts in your project don't need any extra configuration to require modules and get assets.